hirsimaki-markus/seapie/README.md

 ## Todo
 * Test how seapie works in multithreaded programs
-* Send me email if you have suggestions
+* Send me email or any message anywhere if you have suggestions

 ## Known issues